r3da/stratux-webHud/README.md

 # stratux-webHud

-Html content for adding a HUD to the Stratux RPi that gets it's display directly from the Stratux.
+stratux-webHud is a simple Html application that is displayed on a web page via the Chromium browser in Kiosk mode on the Stratux RPi itself.
+You then use a 3.5mm TRRS cable from the composite video jack on the Stratux to the Kivic HUD, which will display that web page.

+One example of the 3.5mm  TRSS cable can be seen at http://www.l-com.com/audio-video-thinline-35mm-cable-assemblies-male-to-male-4-circuit-tip-ring-ring-sleeve-trrs

 Rough instructions for an absolute minimum footprint install on the Stratux raspbian stretch lite OS:

-Use the wired network on the Stratux RPi.
-See https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/
+I used the wired network nic on the Stratux RPi. the steps below were taken directly from https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/

    1. sudo apt-get update
    2. sudo apt-get upgrade